0

 Insulin's Function in Glucose Absorption

-This might sound simple, but it’s crucially essential - without enough functioning keys (insulin), you end up with too much sugar loitering around your bloodstream, leading to problems.
+This might sound simple, but it’s crucially essential—without enough functioning keys (insulin), too much sugar stays in your bloodstream, leading to problems.

 Hyperinsulinemia and Its Causes